aistabci/abci-docs/v3/en/docs/system-updates.md

 ## 2025-04-15 {#2025-04-15}

 With the addition of the `qsub` command option, you can now control SSH login to compute nodes while a job is running.
-For detailedPlease refer to [job-execution.md#job-execution-options](job-execution.md#job-execution-options).
+For detailed, please refer to [Job Execution Options](job-execution.md#job-execution-options).

 We are planning to implement the following features: